jesperkha/Fizz/docs/lang.md

 ## Objects

 Object structures can be defined with the `define` keyword.
-This creates a object template which you can use to make your own structured data.
+This creates an object template which you can use to make your own structured data.
+The field names can be separated by a line break, comma, or space.
 The fields of the object do not have a specific type, unlike languages like C and Go.
 Object values support reassignment too.

 ```go
 define Person {